 Sign up for a free Lumigo account or log in to the platform if you already have one.

-Add the Lumigo CloudFormation stack to integrate your AWS environment easily.
+If you are using AWS Lambda or ECS services, use Lumigo CloudFormation stack to integrate your AWS environment easily.

 Set Up Alert Notifications